Joan Collins: Philanthropy

 Collins has publicly supported several charities for several decades.
 In 1982, Collins spoke before the U.S. Congress about increasing funding for neurological research.
 In 1983, she was named a patron of the International Foundation for Children with Learning Disabilities, earning the foundation's highest honour in 1988 for her continuing support.
 Additionally, 1988 also saw the opening of the Joan Collins Wing of the Children's Hospital of Michigan in Detroit.
 In 1990, she was made an honorary founding member of the National Society for the Prevention of Cruelty to Children.

 In 1994, Collins was awarded the lifetime achievement award from the Association of Breast Cancer Studies in Great Britain for her contribution to breast cancer awareness in the UK.
 Collins is patron of Fight for Sight; in 2003, she became a patron of the Shooting Star Chase Children's Hospice in Great Britain, while continuing to support several foster children in India, something she has done for the past 35 years.
 Collins serves her former school, the Royal Academy of Dramatic Art, as the Honorary President of the RADA Associates.

 Writing

 Since the late 1990s, Collins has been a regular guest diarist for The Spectator.
 In 2008, she had a weekly opinions column in The Sunday Telegraph.
 She continues to write occasionally for the Daily Mail, The Times, The Daily Telegraph and The Lady in the United Kingdom, and Harper's Bazaar in the United States.

-Collins has established herself as a successful author, although doing so annoyed her sister Jackie, whose books had helped Joan's career.
 In addition to her bestselling novels, including Prime Time and Love & Desire & Hate, she has also written six lifestyle books, including The Joan Collins Beauty Book, as well as memoirs, including Past Imperfect.
 To date, she has sold over 50 million copies of her books, which have been translated into 30 languages.